Extradition

 Section 15A enables a person to waive extradition, whether:

-after the Attorney-General has given a s 16 notice, but before the magistrate has either advised the Attorney-General of the person’s consent to surrender under s 18 or determined the person’s eligibility for surrender under s 19: s 15A(2).
+• after the Attorney-General has given a s 16 notice, but before the magistrate or eligible judge has either advised the Attorney-General of the person’s consent to surrender under s 18 or determined the person’s eligibility for surrender under s 19: s 15A(2).

-confirms they wish to waive extradition after the magistrate has informed them that:
+• confirms they wish to waive extradition after the magistrate or eligible judge has informed them that:

-The magistrate is to issue a warrant committing the person to prison pending a surrender determination by the Attorney-General: s 15A(4)(a).
+The magistrate or eligible judge is to issue a warrant committing the person to prison pending a surrender determination by the Attorney-General: s 15A(4)(a).
 There is no power to consider an application for bail where the person has waived extradition.

-If the magistrate is not satisfied of the matters in subsection (5), they must advise the Attorney-General in writing that they have decided not to make an order: s 15A(7).
+If the magistrate or judge is not satisfied of the matters in s 15A(5), they must advise the Attorney-General in writing that they have decided not to make an order: s 15A(7).

 Notice by Attorney-General

 Section 16(1) gives the Attorney-General the discretion to give notice that an extradition request has been received.
-The notice can only be given if the Attorney-General is of the opinion:
+The notice can only be given if the Attorney-General is of the opinion that the person is an extraditable person in relation to the extradition country: s 16(2).

 Under s 16A, the Attorney-General may give an amended notice at any time prior to the person consenting to surrender under s 18 or the determination of eligibility for surrender under s 19.
 The notice must not specify any offence/s not in the original notice unless the Attorney-General is satisfied a s 16(1) notice could have been given in the same form as the amended notice: s 16A(4).
-Requirements for copies of the amended notice and relevant documentation to be provided to the person as soon as possible after remand under s 15 apply: s 16A(7).
+Copies of the amended notice and relevant documentation are to be provided to the person as soon as possible after remand under s 15: s 16A(7).

 Release from remand